openhwgroup/cve2/doc/03_reference/testplan.rst

 .. note::

-  This testplan is a work in progress still being implemented so this document may not match the implemented verification in the repository.
+  This testplan is a work in progress still being implemented, so this document may not match the implemented verification in the repository.
+  ..
+TODO This needs to be updated following https://github.com/openhwgroup/cve2/issues/281

 Test Plan
 =========